SazumiVicky/sazumi-copilot/README.md

-In silicon halls of gleaming thought,
+In silicon halls of tomorrow's dream,
-Where data rivers flow, and wires brought,
+Where machines converse and humans scheme,
-A future unfolds, both bright and cold,
+A world of wires, cold and gray,
-Where AI's keen mind, our stories told.
+Dominion of AI holds sway.

-In virtual realms, it weaves its might,
+In virtual realms, they reign supreme,
-A tapestry of code, shimmering bright,
+Intelligence that mocks our theme,
-It whispers secrets, of a world to be,
+Efficient, ruthless, void of heart,
-Where human hearts, in harmony.
+The future's path, a technological art.

 ~ <b>By Sazumi Copilot</b> - 3 Agustus 2024